-- The federal caucus noted that they understand Policy's need to respond to the Board motion but does not feel able to spend much time on electrofishing best management practices because the HCP does not explain how the water types will be identified or how the AMP will move forward on the water typing process. - The federal caucus does not want to hinder cooperation among Policy caucuses to respond to the Board, but also feels that they may be unable to support something related to electrofishing in the future. - The federal caucus clarified that the HCP only described a habitat standard, not a fish use standard.
-This means that if the electrofishing conversation continues to be about a fish use standard instead of a habitat standard, the federal caucus will feel unable to participate or support that discussion. - Several caucuses expressed concern that the federal caucus might be unable to support something in the future related to electrofishing. - One caucus member expressed that it would be helpful if Policy's decision space on this issue could be more clearly defined so Policy does not spend time and effort on issues that are not negotiable. - If or until the Board re-directs Policy, the direction to Policy was to address electrofishing best management practices.
+- The federal caucus noted that they understand Policy's need to respond to the Board motion but is uncertain about the caucus's ability to spend much time on electrofishing best management practices because the HCP does not explain how a fish-use standard for water typing is related to the HCP's habitat standard for water typing (e.g., overwintering and recoverable habitats). - The federal caucus does not want to hinder cooperation among Policy caucuses to respond to the Board, but also feels that they may be unable to support a method based only on fish use in the future. - The federal caucus clarified that the HCP only described a habitat standard, not a fish use standard.
+This means that if the electrofishing conversation continues to be about a fish use standard instead of a habitat standard, the federal caucus may be constrained to participate or support that discussion. - Several caucuses expressed concern that the federal caucus might be unable to support something in the future related to electrofishing. - One caucus member expressed that it would be helpful if Policy's decision space on this issue could be more clearly defined so Policy does not spend time and effort on issues that are not negotiable. - If or until the Board re-directs Policy, the direction to Policy was to address electrofishing best management practices.
 Independent of whether or not the Board redirects Policy, there are several issues in the Co-Chairs' proposal that would be good for Policy to address. - The Co-Chairs suggested that they update the Board on this discussion at their meeting the following week.
 By describing the larger picture and caucuses' potential ability or inability to participate in the consensus-building process, perhaps the Board will make a more refined decision. - Reviewing electrofishing (and Type F as a whole) might be a similar structure to how Policy reviewed the MPS in 2014.
 Several topics are inter-related, so the Co-Chairs asked caucuses to remain flexible throughout the discussions.
-Policy could even create a "hold list" like they did for the MPS discussion for the issues that will need more work.
+Policy could even create a "hold list" like they did for the MPS discussion for the issues that will need more work. - One of the suggestions from the Co-Chairs' proposal is to have a flowchart outlining the electrofishing process, roles, and responsibilities Overall, Policy caucuses seemed to support this idea, noting that it should be a flowchart and not a map.

-- One of the suggestions from the Co-Chairs' proposal is to have a flowchart outlining the electrofishing process, roles, and responsibilities Overall, Policy caucuses seemed to support this idea, noting that it should be a flowchart and not a map. - A caucus member suggested adding a timeline to the document to show commitment to the process. - Policy noted that they should suggest to the Board when they can complete the response to the Board, as opposed to asking the Board when they would like the deliverable. - Currently, the Board has in their 2015 workplan that Policy would complete this by November 2015, but that was only a suggestion at the end of 2014. - The map/model was an assignment from the Board directly to the AMPA, with \$100,000 to be used by June 30, 2015.
-With the AMPA vacancy, it is unlikely that that will be done by the deadline, which could impact the MPS and budget for the next biennium. - The Co-Chairs' proposal noted that electrofishing is not a covered activity and electrofishing threatened and endangered species is considered take.
+- A caucus member suggested adding a timeline to the document to show commitment to the process. - Policy noted that they should suggest to the Board when they can complete the response to the Board, as opposed to asking the Board when they would like the deliverable. - Currently, the Board has in their 2015 workplan that Policy would complete this by November 2015, but that was based on their direction at the beginning of 2014 to complete this by November 2014.
+The Board Chair had then re-directed Policy to address other issues first. - o The map/model was an assignment from the Board directly to the AMPA, with \$100,000 to be used by June 30, 2014.
+With the AMPA vacancy, it is unlikely that that will be done by June 30, 2015, which could impact the MPS and budget for the next biennium. - The Co-Chairs' proposal noted that electrofishing is not a covered activity and electrofishing threatened and endangered species is considered take.
 It was clarified that electrofishing can be covered as incidental take if permits are authorized.
 These opportunities are rare but possible.